 The purpose of the Log Department is to ensure that drivers comply with the rules for truck driver logs listed in chapter 395 of the Federal Motor Carrier Safety Administration’s regulations (the green-and-white book PAM gives to all of its drivers at orientation).
 It is a driver’s responsibility to be in compliance — state Department of Transportation officers expect it of a professional driver.

 Many teams are working behind the scenes at PAM Transport to help make sure drivers are successful in their careers.
-Because the regulations for truck driver logs are complicated and change often, drivers are assigned a specific log clerk to assist and guide them with any questions related to truck driver logs whenever necessary.
+Because the regulations for truck driver logs are complicated and change often, drivers are assigned a specific log clerk to assist and guide them with any questions related to truck log books whenever necessary.

 Have an hours-of-service question?
 Need a replacement EOBR guide form?
 There are no bad questions!
 But before you call, make sure you are stopped at a safe location — the log clerk needs your full attention!
 Log supervisor Kara Hagar says, “We’re there to do the audits and make sure drivers remain compliant.
 I think too many drivers fear those audits, thinking we’re just after them.
 At times, we’re viewed as though we’re there to get people in trouble, and that’s not the case.
 Our clerks enjoy helping people.